- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 As with earlier versions of the Best High Schools rankings, high schools that passed Step 1 and did not have disadvantaged student subgroups automatically moved to Step 3.

-• Step 3: Performance on college-level Advanced Placement (AP) exams or International Baccalaureate (IB) exams to determine national gold, silver and bronze medal winners
+• Step 3: Performance on college-level Advanced Placement exams or International Baccalaureate exams to determine national gold, silver and bronze medal winners

 AP or IB participation percent

-The percentage of 12th-graders in 2010-2011 that took at least one AP or IB exam at some point during high school (number of students AP or IB tested divided by the total number of 12th-graders enrolled).
+The percentage of 12th-graders in 2011-2012 that took at least one AP or IB exam at some point during high school (the number of students AP or IB tested divided by the total number of 12th-graders enrolled).

 Quality-adjusted AP or IB participation percent

-The percentage of 12th-graders in 2010-2011 that took and passed at least one AP or IB exam at some point during high school (number of students tested that received at least one score of 3 or higher on an AP test or 4 or higher on an IB test divided by number of 12th-graders enrolled).
+The percentage of 12th-graders in 2011-2012 that took and passed at least one AP or IB exam at some point during high school (the number of students tested that received at least one score of 3 or higher on an AP test or 4 or higher on an IB test divided by number of 12th-graders enrolled).

-College readiness index (CRI) to determine gold, silver and bronze medal winners
+College Readiness Index to determine gold, silver and bronze medal winners

-An unrounded index to many decimal places (presented at one decimal place in the published rankings online) that measures the degree to which a school's students are exposed to, and master, some college-level material (a weighted average of AP or IB participation, weighted at 25 percent of the CRI, and the quality-adjusted AP or IB participation rate, weighted at 75 percent of the CRI).
+An unrounded index to many decimal places – presented at one decimal place in the published rankings online – that measures the degree to which a school's students are exposed to, and pass, some college-level material (a weighted average of AP or IB participation, weighted at 25 percent of the CRI, and the quality-adjusted AP or IB participation rate, weighted at 75 percent of the CRI).

-Only CRI values greater than 14.8 (the 2013 Best High Schools median CRI) meet the criteria for selection as gold and silver medal winners.
+Only CRI values greater than 18.17 – the 2014 Best High Schools median CRI – meet the criteria for selection as gold and silver medal winners.

 Quality-adjusted exams per test-taker